 The prince stiffened in her peripheries, but Sokka wasn't having any of it.
 'Well, we'll have to take that chance.
-If General Fire-Pants here gets sick then so be it…' He glanced at Zuko and had the good grace to look uncomfortable.
-'Sorry, but you two haven't exactly been allies of ours.'
+If General Fire-Pants here gets sick, then so be it…' He glanced at Zuko and had the good grace to look uncomfortable.
+'Sorry, but you two haven't exactly been friends of ours.'

-Katara snatched his hand away from the old man's shoulder where he'd nearly burned through his robe.
-'Sure you don't,' she said tightly, letting him yank his arm back.
+Katara snatched his hand away from the old man's shoulder where it'd nearly singed the General's robe.
+'Sure, you don't,' she said tightly, letting him yank his arm back.
 'Look, Sokka, I'm not leaving until I know he's going to survive.
 You really want to leave?
 Then get me more water and make some soup.
 Something not too chunky that'll go down easy.'

 Sokka gave her a sly look.
 'Like a meat soup?'

-She rolled her eyes but smiled indulgently.
+She sighed.
 'Yes, meat soup is fine.
 Just make sure you cut up the meat into little pieces, okay?